Choang9/CausalVQA/CogVLM2/README.md

 ``python cogvlm2_baseline_causal_vqa.py``

-This will then create a CSV file that contains the image file paths, the types of questions (Association, Intervention, and Counterfactual), the questions, and CogVLM2's response to these questions.
+This will then create a CSV file that contains the image file paths, the types of questions (Association, Intervention, and Counterfactual), the questions, and CogVLM2's responses to these questions.
 There will be two CSV files if you run both experiments A and B.